Procurement standard terms and conditions

-8.2 Without prejudice to or limitation of the Council's other rights, if you do not fulfil your responsibilities and obligations under the Purchase Order you shall indemnify the Council against all costs for which the Council becomes liable and for which it would not otherwise be liable.
+8.2 Without prejudice to or limitation of the Council's other rights, if You do not fulfil Your responsibilities and obligations under the Purchase Order You shall indemnify the Council against all costs for which the Council becomes liable and for which it would not otherwise be liable.

 9. DATA PROTECTION

 (a) This clause 9 applies if You are processing Personal Data on behalf of the Council.